haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-dev/step04.md

 * Local machine: `http://localhost:8080`{{open}}

-## Push

-The build command does not push the image automatically to a Container Registry.
-To do so use the `--push` or the `--push-url` flag.
-E.g. to push to OpenShift Registry

-`appsody build -t demo-express/k101-nodejs-express:v01 --push-url docker-registry-default.apps.bcaf.example.opentlc.com`{{execute}}

-Consider to replace the Registry URL with the right URL from your OpenShift cluster.
-To retrieve the URL

-* in OCPv4: `oc get route -n openshift-image-registry -o jsonpath='{.spec.host}'`
-* in OCPv3: `oc get route -n defautl -o jsonpath='{.spec.host}'`

 ## Extract

 To get a better insight about the generated docker image is it possible to check the files and configuration before they will be used for the docker image.